RemiKalbe/sapper-oidc/README.md

 export const authPath = "/auth"; // This route initiate the OIDC flow. export const refreshPath = "/refresh"; // This is the route that will be called when tokens need to be refreshed export const protectedPaths = [
-  // This array stores all the routes where the user MUST be logged in, if not he will be redirected to the identity provider.
+  // This array stores all routes where the user MUST be logged in, if he is not he will be redirected to the identity provider.
   {
     path: "/private-info",
     recursive: true /* This means that all route starting with /private-info requires the user to be logged in*/,